Youth Hostel Lauterbach - Urwald-Life-Camp

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• The name or logo of the establishment/facility is clearly recognizable from the outside.
+• The name of the youth hostel is clearly recognizable from the outside.

 • The objectives of the paths are always within sight or signs in visible distance are available.